vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 #### Add category data flows

 Under the first data flow, we add an additional data flow for each PDF category.
-These data flows filter the output of the main data flow, in order to return only the files for their specific category.
+These data flows filter the output of the main data flow and return only the files for their specific category.
+For example, in our lunch data flow, we filter for rows where the `Path` column equals `Lunch`.

 ![image](/assets/2025-11-27/peakboard-lunch-data-flow-filter.png)